crate/cloud-howtos/docs/delete-cluster.rst

    :alt: AWS Marketplace landing page

 This will take you to an overview of your AWS Marketplace subscriptions.
 You should see CrateDB Cloud there.
-Each subscription item has a button labelled *Manage*.
+Each subscription item has a button labeled *Manage*.
 Click this button for CrateDB Cloud.

 .. image:: _assets/img/aws-subscriptions.png